 Temperatures in Vancouver hover around 5 degrees celsius in January.
 In Calgary, expect -5, in Toronto -2, in Banff -6, in Whistler -1, and in Montreal, Ottawa and Quebec, around -6.

 Spring brings some welcome sunshine to the country, and the wildflowers beckon everyone back from winter.
-Temperatures rise above freezing, National Parks start re-opening, and whales sightings become more common on the Atlantic coast.
+Temperatures rise above freezing, National Parks start re-opening, and whale sightings become more common on the Atlantic coast.

 Temperatures in Vancouver hover around the mid-tens, while Banff averages 7 degrees, and Whistler and Calgary both 10 degrees.
 On the other side of the country, Toronto will be around 12 degrees in the middle of Spring, Ottawa and Montreal 11 degrees and Quebec 9 degrees.